 catering and property company that he owns became insolvent, he entered into an

-individual voluntary agreement to pay back his creditors from his earnings over
+individual voluntary agreement to pay back his creditors from his

 the following three years, rather than declare himself bankrupt which would have

 resulted in his creditors getting very little of their money back.